The Methods Block

 The function call can only refer directly to the variables defined as arguments in the summary declarations; expressions that combine those variables are not supported.

 The function call may also use the special variable calledContract, which gives the address of the contract on which the summarized method was called.
 This is useful for identifying the called contract in wildcard summaries.
-The calledContract keyword is only defined in the methods block.
+For internal functions, the calledContract is also the calling contract, since they are the same.
+For library functions the calledContract is the contract calling the library function.
+The calledContract keyword may only be used inside the methods block.

 For example, a wildcard summary for a transferFrom method may apply to multiple ERC20 contracts; the summary can update the correct ghost variables as follows: